 Andy Warhol – Campbell’s Soup Cans

-Campbell’s Soup Cans is a series of paintings by American pop artist Andy Warhol.
-The piece features 32 paintings, each depicting a flavour variety of Campbell’s soup which Warhol would eat for lunch daily.
+Campbell’s Soup Cans is a series of 32 paintings by American pop artist Andy Warhol.
+Each painting depicts a flavour variety of Campbell’s soup that Warhol would eat for lunch daily.

-The piece was painted in 1962 and was Warhol’s first painting created for a solo exhibition in an art gallery.
+The piece, painted in 1962, was Warhol’s first painting created for a solo exhibition in an art gallery.
 He was a newly professional artist exploring using ordinary objects to create extraordinary art.
 Over time, it became one of his most famous and well-known pieces.

 Campbell’s Soup Cans is located on the 4th floor of the Museum of Modern Art.
-It is a must-see during any visit and consistently brings crowds to the museum.
-In the museum’s gift shop, guests can find many articles of clothing, bags, and other items with the iconic painting’s image on them.
+It is a must-see during any visit and consistently draws crowds.
+In the museum’s gift shop, guests can find clothing, bags, and other items with the iconic painting’s image on them.

 Roy Lichtenstein – Drowning Girl